Record Player Speaker Setup

 - The passive speakers both power on and play the music

-While this type of setup is certainly more intricate, by dissecting the above, it can still be considered straightforward.
+While this type of record player setup is certainly more intricate, by dissecting the above, it can still be considered straightforward.
 It’s a direct connection, so there aren’t any switches to worry about.
 And, there is an argument to be made that this modular configuration is the true traditional setup.

 The Setup Is Up To You!